by The Change Compass | Agile, Change Initiatives

 Physicians leverage diagnostic tools in diagnosing a patient’s illness.
 This is based on what is presented by the patient and the physician’s overall assessment based on visible or inferred observations.
 For example, the DSM-5 is the Diagnostic and Statistical Manual of Mental Disorders that is used to diagnose psychological and psychiatric disorders.
 The physician does not blindly follow the diagnostic tools to formulate an assessment.
 In the same way in diagnosing the organization we should also seek to understand first and then make the diagnosis based on evidence (inferred or observable).
 In this way, we should not blindly follow a particular change framework in ‘diagnosing’ the organization as this depends on the organization as well as the chosen change framework.

-John Kotter’s 8-step model is great when applied to a significant strategy execution, restructuring or organization-wide change.
+John Kotter’s theory (8-step model) is great when applied to a significant strategy execution, restructuring or organization-wide change.
 In these situations, the strategy vision clarity has to be clear, a clear sense of urgency created and understood, and strong leadership coalition to drive through any employee resistance to the change.
 With this type of significant change leaders need to continuously drive and reinforce the change, and integrate this within the ways of working within the organization.

 The change practitioner is not always engaged or consulted at the beginning of a change initiative.
 Sometimes it is only when things are not going well and according to plan that the change consultant is engaged to turn things around.
-Irrespective of whether the change initiative is in the commencement or in the middle of the journey, effective diagnosis is important to understand exactly what change intervention is required to address the situation.
+Irrespective of whether the change initiative is in the commencement or in the middle of the journey, effective organizational diagnosis is important to understand exactly what change intervention is required to address the situation.
+You may need to conduct focus groups as a part of employee engagement to get this data, and depending on the measurement model you take a Likert system analysis may be used.

 Just as a good medical practitioner will utilize a combination of evidence/data and judgment according to diagnostic frameworks to determine the best course of treatment, the change practitioner should also follow suit.
 What types of data should be used to not only diagnose but also to subscribe treatment?
 The following is a summary of key types of data to look for and collect.